ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

       root debiantpl-vg -wi-ao---- 9.25g
     ~~~

-    Also verify that there's no free space left in the `debiantpl-vg` VG:
+    Also verify that there is no free space left in the `debiantpl-vg` VG:

     ~~~sh
     $ sudo vgs